Understanding Substance Use Disorder

 Your Recovery Starts Here

-Call us today to discuss your substance use and begin integrated treatment combining addiction medicine with mental health care.
+Call us today to discuss your substance use and begin structured, specialty-led treatment with coordinated support for co-occurring conditions.

 Addiction Medicine Specialists

-Our psychiatrists are board-certified in addiction medicine, experienced in medication-assisted treatment and managing complex addiction cases.
+Our psychiatrists are experienced in medication-assisted treatment and managing complex addiction cases.

 Evidence-Based Treatment